 Decisions are granular too - think a style guide on steroids.
-These decisions should cover your entire experience - that means colour, typography, spacing, sizing etc, even border radius, animation timings and shadows.
-Think of them as the core of your design system that are used to design and build all components.
+These decisions should cover your entire experience - that means colour, typography, spacing, sizing etc, even border-radius, animation timings and shadows.
+Think of them as the core of your design system that can be used to design and build all components.
 These components are built to be re-usable and usually stored in a library like Storybook.

 How did this transform design at Commsec?

 A prediction of ~50% increased efficiency in design time is even better than the development time previously mentioned.
 All components have already been designed and are now easy to reuse.
 When you need to layout a new page, design an email or build features, you have a wealth of knowledge already predefined to start designing.

 It accelerated new features and cut the waste

 With everything pre-defined in design, your development environment can be a live reflection of that.
 Components were now re-usable and more developer-friendly.
 When we audited CommSec’s experience, we found 27 different versions of the same button.
 That means one button had been built 27 times!
 This is a common situation when you have multiple design and scrum teams.

 With pre-defined components, the design team had more time to experiment with customers.
 CommSec now had a library of pre-designed components, allowing you to layout a page in a matter of minutes.
 We also built a Sketch that could take in a number of stock codes and generate a prototype of a customer portfolio in seconds, something that would have taken hours previously.